 Negotiating

-Even though the Finnish judiciary system is trustworthy, it is advisable to first consider amicable settlement opportunities as an alternative to formal proceedings.
-In addition, it is essential to be aware of the debtor’s solvency status: if insolvency proceedings have been initiated, it indeed becomes impossible to enforce a debt (see below).
+Although the Finnish judiciary system is trustworthy, it is advisable to first consider amicable settlement opportunities as an alternative to formal proceedings.
+It is also essential to be aware of the debtor’s solvency status: if insolvency proceedings have been initiated, it indeed becomes impossible to enforce a debt (see below).

-Legal dunning ought to start with a Demand Letter (registration is not necessary in Finland) recalling the debtor its obligation to pay the principal together with late payment interest (as contractually agreed or taking a legal rate as a reference) within seven days.
-If the debtor fails to respond, another letter threatening to register the debt into a public register is often extremely efficient since appearance in the register usually has an impact on the company’s credit rating.
+Legal dunning should start with a Demand Letter (registration is not required in Finland) reminding the debtor of their obligation to pay the principal and late payment interest (as contractually agreed or at the legal rate) within seven days.
+If the debtor fails to respond, a second letter threatening to register the debt in a public register is often extremely efficient since appearance in the register usually has an impact on the company’s credit rating.

 Legal action